matloff/fastLinearAlgebra/README.md

 \right )
 $$

-So, our equation Mv = w is
+and our equation Mv = w is

 $$
 \left (